Dhondo Keshav Karve: Early life and education

 Dhondo Keshav Karve was born on 18 April 1858, at Sheravali, in Ratnagiri district of Maharashtra.
 He belonged to a lower middle-class Chitpavan Brahmin family and his father's name was Keshav Bapunna Karve.

+In 1884, he graduated with a degree in mathematics from Elphinstone College.

-Career as a college professor
+Career

 During 1891–1914, Karve taught mathematics at Fergusson College in Pune, Maharashtra.

+In 1929, he visited Europe, America and Japan.
+During these travels, he met Albert Einstein.
+During this world tour, he also raised funds for the university.

 Autobiographical works

 Karve wrote two autobiographical works: Ātmawrutta (1928) in Marathi, and Looking Back (1936) in English.

 Depictions in popular culture

 The Marathi play Himalayachi Saavli (हिमालयाची सावली) (literal meaning, "The Shadow of the Himalayas".
 Contextually it means, under the cover of Himalaya) by Vasant Kanetkar, published in 1972, is loosely based on the life of Karve.
 The character of Nanasaheb Bhanu is a composite character based on Karve and other Marathi social reformers of the late 19th and early 20th century.
-The play itself depicts the tension between Bhanu/Karve's public life as a social reformer and his family life due to the social backlash and economic hardships his children and wife had to endure.The Story of Dr. Karve is a 1958 documentary film directed by Neil Gokhale and Ram Gabale.
+The play itself depicts the tension between Bhanu/Karve's public life as a social reformer and his family life due to the social backlash and economic hardships his children and wife had to endure.

+The Story of Dr. Karve is a 1958 documentary film directed by Neil Gokhale and Ram Gabale.
 It was produced by the Government of India's Films Division.

 The 2001 film Dhyaas Parva (ध्यास पर्व) by Amol Palekar, based on the life of Karve's son Raghunath, also depicts the Karve family, and their social reformation projects.
 Taluka Dapoli, a research based initiative, made a documentary on life of Maharshi Dhondo Keshav Karve in 2017.